DaVon Hamilton: Early life

 Hamilton attended Pickerington High School Central in Pickerington, Ohio.
 He originally committed to the University of Kentucky to play college football but switched to Ohio State University.

 College career

 Hamilton played at Ohio State from 2015 to 2019.
 After redshirting his first year, he played in 54 games over the next four.
 He finished his career with 66 tackles and seven sacks.

 Professional career

 Hamilton was selected by the Jacksonville Jaguars in the third round (73rd overall) of the 2020 NFL draft.
 He was placed on the reserve/COVID-19 list by the Jaguars on July 27, 2020, and was activated six days later.

 In Week 10 against the Green Bay Packers, Hamilton recorded his first career sack on Aaron Rodgers during the 24–20 loss.
 On December 5, 2020, Hamilton was placed on injured reserve.

 On April 26, 2023, Hamilton signed a three-year, $34.5 million contract extension with Jacksonville.
 He was placed on injured reserve on August 31, 2023.
 He was activated on October 28.

+On November 30, 2025, during a Week 13 victory against the Tennessee Titans, Hamilton served as an emergency long snapper after starter Ross Matiscik was injured during the first quarter.
+Hamilton, who had practiced long snapping throughout his time in Jacksonville, handled snaps for an extra point, field goal, and three punts before Matiscik returned in the third quarter.
+Teammates and coaches praised Hamilton's performance, noting both the difficulty of the position and his longstanding readiness to fill in.
+Hamilton described the opportunity as exciting but emphasized his preference to leave the job to Matiscik.